mangeles582/Recruit_disequilibrium/README.md

 2.	`statistical_analyses/output/disequilibrium_perc90_in0.csv` from 04a
 3.	`statistical_analyses/output/disequilibrium_perc_90_in0_univariate.csv` 04b

-### Script 05 and 06 - Statistical Analyses
+## Scripts 05 and 06 - Statistical Analyses

 - **Purpose**: Performs statistical analyses to obtain main text figures 3 to 6.
+- **Advice**: Both Scripts 05 and 06 can be completely run with these provided tables obtained from the rest of the R scripts.
+They allow obtaining main text figures 3 to 6.
-- **Required tables**: Various outputs from previous scripts (see detailed list in the provided information).
+- **Required tables**:
+  - `./statistical_analyses/Output/disequilibrium_mode_centroid.csv`
+  - `./statistical_analyses/Output/disequilibrium_nurse.csv`
+  - `./statistical_analyses/Output/disequilibrium_perc90_in0.csv`
+  - `./statistical_analyses/Output/disequilibrium_perc95_in0.csv`
+  - `./statistical_analyses/Output/explanatory_vars.csv`
+  - `./statistical_analyses/Output/Facilitation_ClimaticDisequilibrium_chisq.csv`
+  - `./statistical_analyses/Output/change_abundances.csv`
+  - `./statistical_analyses/Output/disequilibrium_centroid_univariate.csv`
+  - `./statistical_analyses/Output/disequilibrium_mode_univariate.csv`
+  - `./statistical_analyses/Output/disequilibrium_perc_90_in0_univariate.csv`
+  - `./statistical_analyses/Output/disequilibrium_perc_95_in0_univariate.csv`

 ## Running the Scripts

 Each script can be run independently, provided the required files are in place.
 It is advised to follow the script order as listed for a smooth workflow.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yourusername/niche-modelling-research/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/yourusername/niche-modelling-research/LICENSE.md) file for details.

-## Acknowledgments

-- Mention any collaborators, data providers, or any other acknowledgments.

----

-Make sure to replace placeholders (like `https://github.com/yourusername/niche-modelling-research.git`) with actual links and details relevant to your project.
-This README template is designed to be comprehensive and user-friendly,
+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This license allows others to share, copy and redistribute the material in any medium or format, and adapt, remix, transform, and build upon the material for any purpose.

+You can view a copy of this license at [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).

+### How to Cite This Work

+If you use this work, or any part of it, in your research or project, please provide appropriate credit to the authors and a link to the original source and the license.
+Here is a suggested format for citation:

+- Perez-Navarro MA, Lloret F, Molina-Venegas R, Alcantara JM, Verdu M. (2024).
+[Plant canopies promote climatic disequilibrium in Mediterranean recruit communities].

+Please replace the placeholders with your project's specific details.